PowerPole® 4-Way Connector Box

 The SOTABEAMS PowerPole® 4-way makes light work of connecting four things together.
 For example, four PowerPole® connectors allow you to connect a radio and amplifier to your battery while leaving one socket free for another accessory.
 Naturally we have designed the PP 4-Way to be light and rugged too.

 Speaking of design, the PP 4-Way is rated at 25 Amps; no mean feat for a PCB design.
-To acheive this we had to use a special up-rated PCB with double weight copper.
-We also use some clever design to improve the current handling even more: ultrawide traces are used on both sides of the board.
-These are roller tinned (both sides) to reduce the resistance even more.
-Finally we use plated through vias, carefully located to ensure an even current distribution between each face of the board.
+To make sure the resistance is low, the PCB uses double weight (2oz) copper, ultrawide traces on both sides of the board, and plated through vias to ensure an even current distribution between each face of the board.
 This is a unit built to a high specification!

 The PP 4-Way uses genuine Andersen PCB contacts too for lower contact resistance and improved reliability.